bengalbee25/E-Commerce-Website/README.md

 * Add order tracking system
 * Improve UI using modern Bootstrap components

+---

 ## 📄 License

-his project is licensed under Apache License 2.0.
+This project is licensed under Apache License 2.0.
 See the LICENSE file for details.